coronel08/my-notes/notes/docs/index.md

 git checkout -b [branch name] - This is the same as Git Branch [branch name], then Git checkout [branch name] git checkout [commit or HEAD^ or tag] - This detaches head

-git merge [branch name] - Use merge branch [branch name], run it in master branch git mergetool    - Tool for resolving merge conflicts
+git merge [branch name] - Use merge branch [branch name], run it in master branch and use branch name to merge those features in. git mergetool - Tool for resolving merge conflicts

-git push --set-upstream origin [branch name]   - THIS sets branch to be uploaded to Github
+git push --set-upstream origin [branch name]   - THIS sets branch to be uploaded to Github git push -u origin [branch name] - same as set upstream, shortcut. used once to initiate branch git push -u origin HEAD - shortcut to push current branch to the same name on the remote branch.

 git branch -v   - View branches and last commit